nymexhub/Theatherflix/README.md

 #If you want to clone the old branch follow this:
 1. git clone -b old_branch --single-branch git@github.com:felipealfonsog/theatherflix.git
+2. cd old_branch (which is downloaded as a folder named 'theatherflix' though)
 2. npm install
 3. node (or nodemon) server.js